hyperledger/iroha-2-docs/src/guide/advanced/running-iroha-on-bare-metal.md

 [peer configuration options](./../configure/peer-configuration.md) for more details.

-You will find the complete list of options in
-[Iroha Configuration Reference](https://github.com/hyperledger/iroha/blob/iroha2-dev/docs/source/references/config.md).
+The complete list of options is available in the [Iroha Configuration Reference](https://github.com/hyperledger/iroha/blob/iroha2-dev/docs/source/references/config.md).

 :::